USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 distributions for temperature and NO3 were used to predict the N2O responses.
 The code for these steps is outlined in the following.

-The first step used the final model to predict to the population:
+The first step used the final model to predict surface temperature to the population:

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/sframe.rda")